eliasby/receiptify/api/README.md

 # Receiptify API

-_Make sure MongoDB is running as specified on the `README.md` of the root directory._
+_Note: make sure MongoDB is running as specified on the `README.md` of the root directory._

 Run in development mode: